What is EPCIS?

 - Industry-wide collaboration powered by globally accepted standards

-This approach eliminates barriers between systems while maintaining event-level traceability and product provenance throughout the supply chain.
+This approach removes barriers between systems while maintaining event-level traceability and product provenance across the supply chain.

 Alignment with GDST (Global Dialogue on Seafood Traceability)